-First of all, avoid or rather do not commute in a taxi unless you have no other option as they will cause big dent to your purse.
-Here are a few cost effective alternatives to travel to and fro the Charles de Gaulle International Airport.
+First of all, avoid or rather do not commute in a taxi unless you have no other option as they will cause a big dent in your purse.
+Here are a few cost-effective alternatives to travel to and fro the Charles de Gaulle International Airport

-Paris has an excellent and relatively inexpensive public transport system.
-It is one of world’s safest and efficient systems.
 One of the recommended Paris budget travel tips is to use public transport.
-You can easily find a city sightseeing and public transport map at the airport, bus station or any of the metro stations and follow the routes.
+You can easily find a city sightseeing and public transport map at the airport, bus station or any of the metro stations and follow the routes

-Paris is divided in 5 zones that are divided in circles with the Louvre Museum at the center.
+Paris is divided into 5 zones that are divided into circles with the Louvre Museum at the centre.
 Zones 1-3 cover central Paris and the close suburbs while zones 4 and 5 cover the distant destinations.

 Below are the major modes of internal transport in Paris.

-All round the city, hubs for several different lines
+Coverage: All around the city, hubs for several different lines

-Runs far into suburbs with lesser stops in the city
+Coverage: Runs far into suburbs with fewer stops in the city

-Do you know who the show stopper of Paris city is?
+Do you know who the show stopper of Paris City is?
 It is indeed – the Eiffel Tower.
-So, hit the roads and head towards this marvelous structure.
-A unique fact about Paris is that the Government hasn’t permitted construction of a structure taller than the Eiffel Tower in central Paris.
+So, hit the roads and head towards this marvellous structure.
+A unique fact about Paris is that the Government hasn’t permitted the construction of a structure taller than the Eiffel Tower in central Paris.